iter8-tools/iter8/mkdocs/docs/tutorials/knative/mirroring.md

 4. An **Iter8 experiment** that verifies that the dark version satisfies mean latency, 95th percentile tail latency, and error rate `objectives`.

 ???+ warning "Before you begin, you will need... "
-    **Kubernetes cluster with Iter8, Knative and Istio:** Ensure that you have a Kubernetes cluster with Iter8, Knative with the Istio networking layer, Iter8 sample metrics for Knative, and Prometheus installed.
-You can do so by following Steps 1, 2, and 3 of the [quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/), and selecting Istio during Step 3.
+    **Kubernetes cluster with Iter8, Knative and Istio:** Ensure that you have a Kubernetes cluster with Iter8, Knative with the Istio networking layer, Prometheus add-on, and Iter8's sample metrics for Knative installed.
+You can do so by following Steps 1, 2, 3 and 6 of the [quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/), and selecting Istio during Step 3.

     **Cleanup:** If you ran an Iter8 tutorial earlier, run the associated cleanup step.

-    **ITER8:** Ensure that `ITER8` environment variable is set to the root directory of your cloned Iter8 repo.
+    **ITER8 environment variable:** Ensure that `ITER8` environment variable is set to the root directory of your cloned Iter8 repo.
 See [Step 2 of the quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/#2-clone-iter8-repo) for example.

+    **[`iter8ctl`](../../../getting-started/quick-start/with-knative/#8-observe-experiment):** This tutorial uses `iter8ctl`.

 ## 1. Create app with live and dark versions
 ```shell